dapr/docs/reference/api/secrets_api.md

 #### Response Body

-If a secret store has support for multiple keys in a secret, a JSON payload will be returned with the key names as fields and their respective values.
+If a secret store has support for multiple keys in a secret, a JSON payload is returned with the key names as fields and their respective values.

-In case of a secret store that only has name/value semantics, a JSON payload will be returned with the name of the secret as the field and the value of the secret as the value.
+In case of a secret store that only has name/value semantics, a JSON payload is returned with the name of the secret as the field and the value of the secret as the value.

 ##### Response with multiple keys in a secret (eg. Kubernetes):